-Everyone already knew Apple and they’re brand value at the time of this ad.
+Everyone already knew Apple, and they’re brand value at the time of this ad.

 They had nothing to prove.
-They continued their authority and improved their product by making it lighter, thinner, and increasing performance.
+They continued their authority and improved their product by making it lighter, and thinner, and increasing performance.

-You can take one look at that laptop and know it was ahead of its time.
-Especially because it looked like it should be on a NASA spaceship.
+You can take one look at that laptop and know it was ahead of its time, especially because it looked like it should be on a NASA spaceship.

-- Experiment with simple advertisement designs that show off the product while using equally simple, but powerful, messaging.
+- Experiment with simple advertisement designs that show off the product while using equally simple but powerful messaging.

 - Create authority and leadership by not explaining why a product is so good.
 Let your branding and the product speak for itself.